-7.5.
-Intervention Modification
+7.5 Intervention Modification

 We anticipate that, given their underlying hypertensive disease, some women in each of the planned early term delivery (at 38+0-3 weeks) and expectant care at term (until at least 40+0 weeks) groups may be delivered earlier for clinical need.
 Examples of such indications include development of preeclampsia or a maternal end-organ complication associated with hypertensive disease (e.g., pulmonary oedema), or abnormal fetal heart rate or pattern.
-As per NICE CG107 care pathways (usual care), "...a consultant or specialist review of the individual case is essential and that a care plan should be developed to include the acceptable thresholds of all monitored variables for each pregnancy."
+As per NICE NG133 care pathways (usual care), timing of birth and the maternal and fetal indications for birth "...should be agreed between the woman and the senior obstetrician."
 For women in the expectant care at term group, clinicians will be asked to follow these guidelines, with clear indication of the parameters that should prompt intervention by delivery, and these will be recorded in the CRFs.
 Other reasons for earlier (or later) delivery will also be recorded, such as patient choice or busy hospital induction schedules.